-Programme/Function Driving Licence and Testing Centre (DLTC) Programme Objective (SMART) The provision of a level of service to ensure that all applicants for both driver and learner licences' s are declared competent and proficient as per legislative requirements To ensure that an uninterrupted and corrupt free services is maintained Programme Objective Outcome Competent and safety conscious drivers Short Term Strategies (1-2 Yrs.)
-Capacitate and train officials Medium Term Strategies (3-4 Yrs.)
-Training of officials Development of DLTC Long term Strategies (5 Yrs. +) All in one DLTC
+Programme/Function Driving Licence and Testing Centre (DLTC) Programme Objective (SMART) The provision of a level of service to ensure that all applicants for both driver and learner licences's are declared competent and proficient as per legislative requirements To ensure that an uninterrupted and corrupt free services is maintained by 2020 Programme Objective Outcome Competent and safety conscious drivers Short Term Strategies (1-2 Yrs.)
+Capacitate the existing staff Medium Term Strategies (3-4 Yrs.)
+Development of DLTC Long term Strategies (5 Yrs. +) Developing DLTCs at the satellite